Skip navigation

 Case Updates

 In an historic verdict on June 12, 2023, a jury in Portland held PacifiCorp accountable for the devastating fires that swept across Oregon on Labor Day 2020.
-The jury found PacifiCorp directly responsible for damages the class suffered from four fires: the Santiam Canyon Fire, the Echo Mountain Complex Fire, the South Obenchain Fire, and the 242 Fire.
+The jury found PacifiCorp liable for damages the class suffered from four fires: the Santiam Canyon Fire, the Echo Mountain Complex Fire, the South Obenchain Fire, and the 242 Fire.

-The jury also determined that PacifiCorp must compensate the named class representatives for the harms they suffered to their property and possessions, as well as awards of between $3-$4.5 million dollars to compensate the named Plaintiffs for the non-economic harms they suffered.
+The jury also determined that PacifiCorp must compensate the named class representative for the harms they suffered to their property and possessions, as well as awards of between $3-$4.5 million dollars to compensate the named Plaintiffs for the non-economic harms they suffered.

 At the punitive damages phase of the trial, the same jury determined that PacifiCorp should be held liable for punitive damages in the amount of 0.25 times the amount of economic and noneconomic damages awarded.